PeterC66/m4ops/NotesStandardsPractices.md

   - and their own Personal layers
   - and create an MFL, or change an MFL they can see

-- In addition, Users can have none, one or more of the following specific rights:
+- In addition, Users can have none, one or more of the following specific rights [see userRightsEnum]:
   - opsViewer - as well as everything a Logged-in User can do
     - can see all Protected layers in the specific OPS (this right is only needed if the OPS is Protected)
     - but not Upload, compile, create or change an MFL